Mediterranean Diet Helps To Fight Diabetes

 By JESSICA KNIBBS

-Type 2 can seem harmless at first glance because the symptoms do not necessarily make you feel unwell.
-You can live with the chronic condition for years without knowing it. only tends to assert itself when blood sugar levels are consistently high.
+Type 2 diabetes can seem harmless at first glance because the symptoms do not necessarily make you feel unwell.
+You can live with the chronic condition for years without knowing it.
+Diabetes only tends to assert itself when blood sugar levels are consistently high.
 Following a more Mediterranean way of eating could help lower those blood sugars and potentially even reverse the condition.

 Dr Brewer said: “The Mediterranean diet is associated with a lower risk of developing Type 2 diabetes.
 “Researchers have tested whether or not this way of living was of benefit for people who already had diabetes but had not yet needed glucose-lowering medication.